 A great thing about home made sourdough is that you can add garden produce to give your loaves some variety.
 I’ve got home grown caraway on my list of extras, and fennel seed would be great for a small dinner loaf.

-The potato bread has got me thinking that sweet potato sourdough would be a nice alternative in Autumn when it’s in abundance.
+The potato bread has got me thinking that sweet potato sourdough would be a nice alternative in Autumn when they are in abundance.
 Nice orange bread, mmmm, with the extra flavour of sweet potato.